 Mark Titi is a guest contributor for Nonprofit Hub, and the founder of Wobbly Nonprofit.

 Why do you look so darn surprised, young fella?
 You want to know if those are real peaches and carrots we are serving up?
-Well, we tell everyone that our core values are sweeter than a jar of tasty baby food.
+We tell everyone that our core values are sweeter than a jar of tasty baby food.
 No artificial flavoring or preservatives for us.
 Yep, only natural is good enough.

 “Well done is better than well said.”